plone/documentation/about/contributing/cherrypicking.rst

 =====================================
-Add your changes to multiple branches
+Add Your Changes To Multiple Branches
 =====================================

-.. admonition:: Description
+.. topic:: Description

    How to cherry-pick your changes from one branch to another branch.